 This form can be completed electronically and returned to us using our online evidence form.

-- Apply for Council Tax Discount for Care Workers
+Council Tax Discount for Care Workers

 This form needs to be printed or typed in full and returned to us.
 Please note, you will need to save this form to your PC before completing it electronically.